 Mission

-Johns Hopkins Engineering innovation (EI) Pre-college Programs are high quality, challenging courses for diverse high school students in a supportive and dynamic environment.
-We introduce students to engineering, improve their college-readiness, and prepare them to succeed in engineering and other STEM fields.
+Engineering Innovation offers high quality, challenging courses developed by Johns Hopkins for diverse high school students in a supportive and dynamic environment.
+We introduce students to engineering, improve college readiness, and prepare them to succeed in engineering and other STEM fields.

 Why choose Johns Hopkins Engineering Innovation?